 In truth, I suspect that had more to do with the lack of desire from the two teams than the conditions.
 There was a floodlit 6-a-side beach football tournament in progress with crowds around it when I was leaving as well as lots of other facilities being in use.

 It created a vibrant atmosphere around the place, as many athletes from a wide range of disciplines got to use the facilities.
-Whether it's archery, ice hockey, gymnastics, velodrome cycling, swimming, athletics, snooker, or one of the other multitude of sports with a national authority, then Rajamangala is the place to head.
+Whether it's archery, ice hockey, gymnastics, velodrome cycling, swimming, athletics, snooker, or one of the multitude of other sports with a national authority, then Rajamangala is the place to head.

-I arrived by two buses and a boat down the Saen Seap Canal a couple of hours before kickoff and bought cheap food from the open market next to the main road before putting on my sad eyes and getting the open-fronted Wink Bar to serve me eighty minutes ahead of their 6pm opening time so that I could get back over the road for kickoff.
+I arrived by two buses and a boat down the Saen Seap Canal, a couple of hours before kickoff, and bought cheap food from the open market next to the main road before putting on my sad eyes and getting the open-fronted Wink Bar to serve me eighty minutes ahead of their 6pm opening time so that I could get back over the road for kickoff.

 My return journey was by one of the many buses that pass by along a bustling Ramkhamhaeng Road at the front of the complex.
 I changed to a taxi near Fashion Island and was home ready for food in just over an hour after full-time.